jkintzinger/react-flask-project/README.md

 ## Installation

-You will need too install both client and server on your machine, but first clone the repo:
+You will need to install both client and server on your machine, but first clone the repo:

 .1.
 Clone the repo
 ```sh